-1. Purpose
+1.1 Purpose

-This Technical Memorandum (TM) was developed to summarize the procedures and results of the conceptual design phase seismic site response analyses performed at fifteen (15) of the proposed Delta Conveyance facility sites, as identified in the Delta Conveyance Notice of Preparation (DWR, 2020a) and subsequent request from DWR to develop a Bethany Reservoir Alternative in response to comments received on the Notice of Preparation, as summarized in the Scoping Report (DWR, 2020b).
+This Technical Memorandum (TM) was prepared to summarize the procedures and results of the conceptual design phase seismic site response analyses performed at nine (9) of the selected Delta Conveyance facility sites located along the Bethany Reservoir Alignment.
 The results of these analyses, in terms of site ground motions and associated site amplifications, are presented and compared to those developed previously using published site amplification relationships.
 Design Peak Ground Accelerations (PGAs) at the ground surface were also developed for use in liquefaction analyses and corresponding estimation of required ground improvement.